 Recommendations of the Board of Directors.
 As of August 31, 2001 there were 13,577,115 shares available for issuance and not otherwise reserved of the Corporation's Common Stock.
 Accordingly, the Board of Directors believes that the number of authorized shares of Common Stock should be increased by 25,000,000 to provide sufficient shares for use for such corporate purposes as may be determined advisable by the Board of Directors, without further action or authorization by the stockholders.
 Such corporate purposes might include the acquisition of capital funds through the sale of stock, the acquisition of other corporations or properties, or the declaration of stock dividends in the nature of a stock split.
-There are no current plans, agreements, arrangements, or understandings with respect to the issuance of any of the shares of Common Stock which would be authorized by the Amendment; however, the Board of Directors believes that the availability of shares would afford the Corporation flexibility in considering and implementing any of the corporate transactions enumerated above.
+There are no current plans, agreements, arrangements, or understandings with respect to the issuance of any of the shares of Common Stock which would be authorized by the Amendment; however, the Board of Directors believes that the availability of shares would afford the Corporate transactions enumerated above.